-The Library's OPEB cost (expense) under the Plan is calculated based on the annual required contribution (ARC), an amount actuarially determined in accordance with the parameters of the GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
-The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and to amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed thirty years.
+The Library's OPEB cost (expense) under the Plan is calculated based on the annual required contribution ("ARC"), an amount actuarially determined in accordance with GAAP.
+The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and to amortize any unfunded actuarial liabilities (or funding excess) over a period not to exceed 30 years.

-The following table shows the components of the Library's annual OPEB cost, the amount of contributions to the Plan, changes in the Library's net OPEB asset, the Library's annual OPEB cost, the percentage of the annual OPEB cost contributed to the Plan, and the net OPEB asset for fiscal year 2015.
+The following table shows the components of the Library's annual OPEB cost, the amount of contributions to the Plan, changes in the Library's net OPEB asset, the Library's annual OPEB cost, the percentage of the annual OPEB cost contributed to the Plan, and the net OPEB obligation for fiscal year 2017.